Activation Steering vs. Finetuning: How Different Are They Really?

 • The layer-norms help control the error significantly since in most models, their vector-wise standard deviation is somewhat large.

 • Differences in hidden-states are amplified by the 2-norms of the matrices of each layer times $\sqrt{n}$, where $n$ is the representation dimension.
-The difference in 2-norm between the matrices ends up with a factor of $n$ instead, so it is more important that steering is more expressive on layers where the different in matrices is larger (unsurprisingly so).
+The difference in 2-norm between the matrices ends up with a factor of $n$ instead, so it is more important that steering is more expressive on layers where the difference in matrices is larger (unsurprisingly so).

 We plan to further improve these bounds with nicer assumptions based on the behavior of real models soon!